maximtz13/Maximos-Employee-Tracker/README.md

 ## INSTALLATION

-Node.js will need to be installed in order to run this application.
+Node.js and MySql will need to be installed in order to run this application.

 ## TEST